| Eating healthy while maintaining a budget can

 friendly.
 Save money at the grocery store and precious time at home

 with your family.
+There are hundreds

 of slow cooker cookbooks out there, and many great free recipe